hammerheim-game/hammerheim-rules/3-warbands/black-orcs.md

 closest Orcs come to outright cowardice.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |4 3 3 3 4 1 2 1 7
-Weapons/Armor: Shootaz may be equipped with weapons and armor chosen from the Henchmen equipment list.
+Weapons/Armour: Shootaz may be equipped with weapons and armour chosen from the Henchmen equipment list.
 Special Rules
 Animosity: Shootaz are subject to the rules for Animosity (see Special Rules for details).